jrottenberg/hipchat2.0-theme/README.md

-hipchat2.0-theme
+hipchat 2.0 theme
 ================

-This will allow you to use the old HipChat v2.0 theme in HipChat 3.x
+This will allow you use a similar HipChat v2.0 theme in HipChat 3.x

 To install these files: